Venafi/terraform-provider-venafi/README.md

    >:pushpin: **NOTE**: The `venafi_certificate` resource handles certificate renewals as long as a `terraform apply` is done within the `expiration_window` period.
-Keep in mind that the `expiration_window` in the Terraform configuration needs to align with the renewal window of the issuer to achieve the desired result.
+Keep in mind that the `expiration_window` in the Terraform configuration needs to align with the renewal window of the issuing CA to achieve the desired result.

    After enrollment, the `venafi_certificate` resource will expose the following: